For a redesign, a design agency stepped in and presented a design system where they tweaked the line height for almost all elements.

 The line height ratios for elements that are meant as headings are roughly around 1.25, and the rest of the textual elements revolve around 1.5.

-Because with a font size of 18px and a relative ratio of 1.5, the line height is 27px.
+They disliked the fact that, for example, a font size of 18px and a relative line height ratio of 1.5 results in 27px.
 They would sleep better if it were 28px.

-(It’s an entirely different discussion that things weren’t implemented with fixed pixels but rather using the base font size.)
+(It’s an entirely different discussion whether these values were ultimately implemented with fixed pixels or using rem units.)

-I haven’t used much the round() function from CSS, however in the past, I’ve come across many interesting use cases and ideas.
+I haven’t used much the round() function from CSS, however in the past, I’ve come across many interesting use cases and ideas for it.

-This way, the line height was based on 1.5, and exceptions were handled with round():
+This way, the general line height was based on 1.5, and the exceptions were handled with round():

 }